-Update 5/8/23.
+Update 3/16/24.
 Can supplements cause liver failure?
 When it comes to supplements, natural does not always mean safe.
 While there are definitely some good supplements, some may not be so good for you.
 This review will summarize an unfortunate trend I've noticed.
 Liver toxicity and liver failure caused by dietary supplements.
 Some people have even died.
 The supplements listed below are not just fringe products.
 Some are popular supplements you may have heard of – or taken.
 They can be found in health-food stores and on the web.
 Because of the seriousness of poor liver health- sometimes requiring liver transplant – I recommend avoiding the following 12 supplements.
-If you've had liver failure from supplements, leave a comment below.
+If you've had liver failure from supplements, comment below.

 Before We Get Started…